kanors-emr/VerveStacks-docs/data-assumptions/fuel-prices-policies.rst

   * Embedded assumptions about technology costs and availability

 .. note::
-   All carbon pricing data processing code and extracted datasets are available in the VerveStacks repository (``scenario_drivers/ar6_exploration.ipynb``), ensuring full reproducibility of trajectory construction methodology.
+   All carbon pricing trajectories are derived from peer-reviewed IPCC AR6 scenarios with full methodological transparency and reproducibility.

 Renewable Policies
 ------------------